Wag3s vs DeBank: On-Chain Dashboard vs Tax-and-Accounting (2026)

 Wag3s vs DeBank: The On-Chain Lens and the Reportable Result

-- DeBank: fast on-chain DeFi dashboard + Web3 social — great for an instant multi-chain on-chain picture.
+- DeBank is a fast on-chain DeFi dashboard with a Web3 social layer, well suited to an instant multi-chain on-chain picture.

-- By its own positioning: on-chain only (no CEX balances) and not a tax-accounting tool.
+- By its own positioning it is on-chain only (no CEX balances) and not a tax-accounting tool.

-- Wag3s: spans on-chain + exchange, produces jurisdiction-correct tax (Folio) and company accounting + FEC (Ledger).
+- Wag3s spans on-chain and exchange activity, producing jurisdiction-correct tax (Folio) and company accounting plus the FEC (Ledger).

-- On-chain-only ≠ complete for tax — CEX activity also sets cost basis and creates taxable events.
+- On-chain-only is not complete for tax: CEX activity also sets cost basis and creates taxable events.

-- Complementary: DeBank = live on-chain lens; Wag3s = complete reportable result.
+- The two are complementary: DeBank is the live on-chain lens, Wag3s the complete reportable result.

 What DeBank is genuinely good at

 DeBank is a fast, web-based on-chain DeFi dashboard: a real-time multi-chain overview of wallet assets and DeFi positions, plus Web3 social features.
-For an instant picture of on-chain holdings — a DAO treasurer showing current positions in a meeting, or following on-chain activity across many chains — DeBank's speed and breadth are its genuine strength.
+For an instant picture of on-chain holdings, such as a DAO treasurer showing current positions in a meeting or following on-chain activity across many chains, DeBank's speed and breadth are its genuine strength.

 What DeBank is explicitly not